 The rollover rate, also referred to as “swap" or “interest" rate, is simply the cost-of-carry that is applied to your account on a day-to-day basis.
 It is the difference between the interest rates of the two currencies which a trader either earns or pays when a position is kept open overnight.

 Yes, we conduct regular trainings and seminars for free.
-Our sales team also does one-to-one consultation with clients for their specific trading needs, however Admiral Markets is restricted from providing actual financial advice.
+Our sales team also does one-to-one consultation with clients for their specific trading needs, however Admirals is restricted from providing actual financial advice.